Rose Rosette Disease: Dallas Is the Epicenter

 Elongated red branches known as “Witches Brooms” contain microscopic mites.

 You will see the pointed, elongated growth as shown above this is often referred to as “witch’s broom.”
-Your Knock Out rose will have more thorns; its buds, leaves and flowers will be distorted.
+Your rose will have more thorns; its buds, leaves and flowers will be distorted.
 The rose will be become more susceptible to mildew and black spot and generally die in two to five years.
-Younger, smaller roses die sooner than older more established roses.
+Younger, smaller roses die sooner than older more established roses, but they all die.
+This is fatal.

 RRD Knock Out rose disease contain microscopic mites